Tesla tries to reinvent the wheel. Literally.

 The refreshed sedan, which was pictured showing video games on its now-horizontal center screen, is expected to debut this spring.

 On the company’s earnings call, Tesla CEO Elon Musk said first deliveries of the refreshed model would come in February.
 The new Model S will cost $10,000 more than the prior version, he said, starting just under $80,000.
-The most advanced version, dubbed “Plaid” is expected to be the fastest production car in the world, accelerating from 0 to 60 miles per hour in under two seconds, Musk said.
+The most advanced version, dubbed “Plaid,” is expected to be the fastest production car in the world, accelerating from 0 to 60 miles per hour in under two seconds, Musk said.
 It is expected to cost about $120,000.

 “We think it’s probably the best car of any kind available in the world today,” Musk said.